 My mission is to continue to support and spread the development of surf culture.

-Through this interview, I had a precious opportunity to reflect on my surfing life.
-I feel once again that the connections I have made with the many people I have met through surfing and surf shops are the most important assets in my life.
 During my interview with DK Sugiyama, I was extremely impressed by his activeness and “American style” energy.
 His youthfulness and continued passion were a great inspiration to me, and he also presented me with an antique board from Gordon&Smith, and our first ride together was a great feeling.
 I will take good care of this board together with everyone in the community.
 We will continue to share the appeal of surfing with many people and strive to further expand the connections between people.

-George Fujisawa, President of Fluid Power Surf Craft, Ltd.
+George Fujisawa, President of Fluid Power, Ltd.

 Geore’s life has been shaped by his encounters with surfing and the people he has met.
 He moved to Hawaii at the age of 14 and discovered the appeal of surfing, and later had a fateful encounter with Randy Rarick, which had a huge impact on the Japanese surfing scene.
 For 50 years, he has supported “Fluid Power Surfcraft”, and has worked hard to spread the culture of surfing.
-Behind his success are the support of his wife and the deep bonds he has formed with many people.
-These connections, built through surfing, are undoubtedly his greatest asset and have enriched his life.
-George’s story is not just about his surfing skills or business success, but also about how important relationships with other people are.
-From now on, I will call him “Boss George” 🌊 I will continue to support George as he builds bonds with more and more people and spreads the culture of surfing even further.
-I’m looking forward to next year’s 50th anniversary party!

 DK Sugiyama, Editor-in-Chief of “My Philosophy”